 Read Around the Field (Ie Do a Lit Review)

 Go and read around the field.
 Familiarise yourself with the existing (not that many!) papers in MI, try to understand what’s going on, big categories of open problems, what we do and do not know.
-My core recommendations are to write code as you read and aim to deeply understand a few important papers rather than skimming many.
+Focus on writing code as you read and aim to deeply understand a few important papers rather than skimming many.

 • ResourcesAn Extremely Opinionated Annotated List of my Favourite Interpretability Papers

-• My MI Explainer is a good reference for terms
+• The Mech Interp Explainer is a good reference for terms

 • Video walkthroughs of A Mathematical Framework, Induction Heads, and Interpretability in the Wild, I recommend watching them before digging too deep into the papers.

-• Read the intro to each section in my Concrete Open Problems sequence, to get a sense of the types of open problem and motivation/background.
+• Read the intro to each section in the Concrete Open Problems sequence, to get a sense of the types of open problem and motivation/background.

 • Recommendation: It’s easy to read passively, or without fully understanding.
-I highly recommend aiming for deep engagement, even at the cost of being slower.
+Aim for deep engagement, even at the cost of being slower.

 • Good questions to ask as you read: